Every professional practices good personal hygiene by regularly taking showers or baths.

 If a professional truck driver drives for a trucking company that has one or more terminals with such facilities, another great cost-saving measure is to clean up there.

 Some companies take better care of their washroom facilities than others.

 You must personally weigh the cost and convenience of using a shower at your company's terminals with the cleanliness thereof.

-Our practice on the road is to change underwear and socks daily.
+Our practice on the road was to change underwear and socks daily.

 Depending on the driver's in-truck set-up there may be issues with warming up the clean water and disposing of the dirty water.

 Assuming that you have room in the waste tank, a portable toilet can serve nicely as a disposal unit for your waste "sink bath" water.

 Since we're not familiar with how these units work, we wonder:

-For a list of the showers we have reviewed so far, please see our truck stop page.
+For a list of the showers we have reviewed so far, please see our truck stop reviews page.

 Money saving tip: Assuming that you shower on the road at least twice a week and that the cost of the service is $10, you can save $20 a week by using the shower credit or driver reward points.
-Over the course of a year, you would save over $1,000.

 As stated above, there can be an actual cost to not being clean and presentable before customers -- in the form of freight you never haul.